Tigers vs. Nationals Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- Patrick Corbin (2-5) will take to the mound for the Nationals and make his 10th start of the season.
+- The Nationals will hand the ball to Josiah Gray (3-5) for his 10th start of the season.

 |Opponent